victordurbal/Blockchain/SupplyChain_SC/README.md

 Why have I used those libraries ?

-1) Truffle : Truffle was one of the first framework to appear and thus, documentation is comprehensive and tutorials are easily available
+1) Truffle : Truffle was one of the first framework to appear and thus, documentation is comprehensive and tutorials are easily available.
+On top of that, it also has a big supportive community, thus make debugging and asking questions easy using blogs, medium, discord server, Stackoverflow and Stackexchange.
+Github repositories are constantly updated and bugs are worked on on very fast pace.
+The truffle team made automated contract testing which make it easy to test.